-For the endpoint category of side effects, pembrolizumab + enfortumab vedotin showed an advantage for severe AEs and advantages and disadvantages for some specific AEs.
+For the endpoint category of side effects, enfortumab vedotin in combination with pembrolizumab showed an advantage for severe AEs and advantages and disadvantages for some specific AEs in detail.

 The overall analysis showed positive effects on overall survival, morbidity and side effects.
 The magnitude of the effect on overall survival indicates a clinically significant improvement compared with the cisplatin + gemcitabine, but this cannot be quantified with certainty against the background of the uncertainties described.